ToothlessRider/MST_Notes/DAA_Notes.md

 > It is an ordered list, where insertion and deletion are done at one end.
 > The Last element inserted is the first one to be deleted and hence it is called Last In First Out or First In Last Out ( LIFO / FILO )

+## Queues
+A queue is a data strucutre used to store data, in which the order that the data arrives is important.

+It is an ordered list in which insertions are done at one end ( *rear* ) and deletions are done at the other end (*front*)

+Also known as First in First Out or Last in Last Out

+### Applications of Queues :
+* Operating System schedule jobs in the order of arrival
+* Simulation of real world queues
+* Multiprogramming
+* Asynchronous data transfer, etc